Chinese Australians: History

 Anti-Chinese racism among white Australians also strongly contributed to the push for the federation of Australia.
 Some of the first Acts of the new federation would establish the White Australia Policy.
 This policy made it almost impossible for anyone new to migrate from China to Australia.
 After federation the population of Chinese in Australia steadily declined.
 Despite the declining numbers people with Chinese heritage still played their part in Australian history.
 There were over 200 people with Chinese heritage who fought for Australia in World War I, including the decorated sniper Billy Sing.
 A similar number fought for Australia in World War II.

-The final end of the White Australia Policy from the 1960s saw new arrivals from the Chinese diaspora and for the first time significant numbers from non-Cantonese speaking parts of China.
-The first wave of arrivals were ethnic Chinese refugees from Vietnam and Cambodia during the 1970s.
-This was followed by economic immigrants from Hong Kong and Taiwan in the 1980s and 1990s, whose families often settled in the capital cities.
-New institutions were established for these arrivals and old ones such as the Chinese Chamber of Commerce revived, while numerous Chinese language newspapers were once again published in the capital cities.
-Ethnic Chinese settlers from Peru immigrated to Australia following the Peruvian dictatorship of Revolutionary Government of the Armed Forces of Peru in 1968.
+Following the end of the White Australia Policy in the 1960s, Australia welcomed new groups from the Chinese diaspora, including many people from non-Cantonese-speaking regions.
+In the 1970s, the first major wave brought ethnic Chinese refugees from Vietnam and Cambodia.
+During the 1980s and 1990s, economic immigrants arrived from Hong Kong, Taiwan, and even Peru—following a 1968 military dictatorship there—with families mostly settling in major capital cities.
+To support these growing populations, communities built fresh organizations, revived groups like the Chinese Chamber of Commerce, and started publishing Chinese-language newspapers again.